cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 ethusd 2012.02000
 ```

-Then you should go to your grafana and check explore and then metrics browser menu and there you should able to see `adaeur`, `adausd` and other metrics what we write to file.
+Then you should go to your Grafana and check explore and then metrics browser menu and there you should able to see `adaeur`, `adausd` and other metrics what we write to file.

 If metrics are there, then you must configure cron to run that script every minute, so you will get fresh data every minute:

 ```shell
 crontab -l 2>/dev/null; echo "* * * * * $NODE_HOME/poolStat/prices.sh") | crontab -
 ```

-Now all is left is to create graph with prices, it is rather trivial task and no explanation is necessary.
+Now all is left is to create a graph with prices: it is a rather trivial task and no explanation is necessary.

 Cheers!